 Arkose Labs – 100% Guaranteed Bot Attack Detection

 The company says it can identify, block and monitor high-volume attacks, low and slow attacks, and even hybrid attacks that combine bots and human fraud farms to bypass your security checks.
-To do so, it doesn’t rely on static rules or even risk scoring, but rather real-time intelligence, rich analytics, and step-up challenges to eliminate the ROI of bot fraud.
+To do so, it doesn’t rely on static rules or even risk scoring, but rather on real-time intelligence, rich analytics, and step-up challenges to eliminate the ROI of bot fraud.

-Arkose Labs pros:
+Arkose Labs pros

 - Unique detection method: Arkose Labs doesn’t rely on risk scoring or filtering rules.

-Arkose Labs cons:
+Arkose Labs cons